 With exam time approaching, you may be thinking that it would be better to spend as little time as possible on the Internet.
 When you step away from the rabbit hole that is the internet, you’ll find that there is in fact a wealth of online study tools to get you ready for exams.

 So why use online study tools?
 Well, these actually save you a lot of time by organising your notes more effectively, which in turn results in higher study productivity.

-Here’s our pick of 10 online study tools to boost your productivity (and most of them are free!):
+Without further ado, here’s our pick of 10 online study tools to boost your productiveness during study time – and all of them are free!